Looking for the best things to do on Magnetic Island for your upcoming trip? This is the only guide you need!

 MID RANGE: DANDALOO GARDENS

-With its stable climate and pleasant day and night temperatures, MI is enjoyable to visit all year round.
+With 320 days of sunshine, its stable climate, and pleasant temperatures, MI is enjoyable to visit all year round.

 When hiking to more remote beaches, take notice of any warning signs and ideally carry some vinegar with you to douse the sting.